sahilk23/medical-examination-data-analysis/README.md

 The dataset used in this project contains values that were collected during a medical examination.
 Also, the dataset will be used to explore the relation between cardiac disease, body measurements, results from various blood tests and lifestyle choices.

-## **Dataset Overview:**
-The dataset is structured as follows:

-● Rows represent individual patients.

-● Columns represent a wide range of info including body measurements, results from various blood tests and lifestyle choices.

 ## **Project approach:**